On quantitative Laplace-type convergence results for some exponential probability measures, with two applications: Applications

-where $\Pens_\Lebesgue(\msx)$ is the set of probability measures on $\msx$ which admit a density w.r.t the Lebesgue measure, $\pi[G] = \int_\msx G(x) \rmd \pi(x)$ and $H(\pi) = -\int_{\msx} \log (\rmd \pi / \rmd \Lebesgue)(x) \rmd \pi(x)$ for any $\pi \in \Pens_\Lebesgue(\msx)$, where $\Lebesgue$ is the Lebesgue measure on $\rset^d$.
+where $\Pens_\Lebesgue(\msx)$ is the set of probability measures on $\msx$ which admit a density w.r.t. the Lebesgue measure, $\pi[G] = \int_\msx G(x) \rmd \pi(x)$ and $H(\pi) = -\int_{\msx} \log (\rmd \pi / \rmd \Lebesgue)(x) \rmd \pi(x)$ for any $\pi \in \Pens_\Lebesgue(\msx)$, where $\Lebesgue$ is the Lebesgue measure on $\rset^d$.
 Note that $H(\pi)$ is well-defined (but can be infinite) since $\msx$ is compact and in this case $\KLLigne{\pi}{\mu} = -H(\pi) + \log(\Leb(\msx))$, where $\mu$ is the uniform measure on $\msx$ and we recall that $\Leb$ is the Lebesgue measure.

-Such maximum entropy models naturally arise in many areas such as statistical physics \cite{jaynes1957info,BrunaMallat}, econometrics \cite{golan2008information}, generative modeling \cite{portilla2000parametric,lu2015learning,de2021maximum}, reinforcement learning \cite{ziebart2008maximum} or image processing \cite{geman1984stochastic,leclaire2017stochastic}.
-In what follows, we introduce two extensions of \eqref{eq:maximum_compact}.
+Such maximum entropy distributions naturally arise in many areas such as statistical physics \citep{jaynes1957info,BrunaMallat}, econometrics \citep{golan2008information}, generative modeling \citep{portilla2000parametric,lu2015learning,de2021maximum}, reinforcement learning \citep{ziebart2008maximum} or image processing \citep{geman1984stochastic,leclaire2017stochastic}. {In texture synthesis applications such as \cite{lu2015learning,de2021maximum}, the feature mapping $G$ is given by a pretrained neural network as in \cite{gatys2015texture}.} In what follows, we introduce two extensions of \eqref{eq:maximum_compact}.
 More precisely, we use the analogy between the maximization of the entropy and the minimization of an appropriate Kullback-Leibler divergence to extend \eqref{eq:maximum_compact} on non-compact spaces, following \cite{de2021maximum}.

-\paragraph{Macrocanonical distributions} Given $\mu \in \Pens(\rset^d)$ and $G: \ \rset^d \to \rset^p$ measurable, we say that $\pi^\star \in \Pens(\rset^d)$ is a macrocanonical distribution \cite{BrunaMallat} with reference measure $\mu$ and constraint $G$ if it satisfies
+\paragraph{Macrocanonical distributions} Given $\mu \in \Pens(\rset^d)$ and $G: \ \rset^d \to \rset^p$ measurable, we say that $\pi^\star \in \Pens(\rset^d)$ is a macrocanonical distribution \citep{BrunaMallat} with reference measure $\mu$ and constraint $G$ if it satisfies